atmirr/td-coding-challenge/README.md

 # Tal&Dev coding challenge

-A dashboard to show a list of sample users and their details which is built by Node and React.
+A dashboard to show a list of sample users and their details which is built by `Node` and `React`.

-Other technologies are included Typescript, Express, Nodemon, Material UI, Jest and React Testing Library for our unit tests.
+Other technologies are included `Typescript`, `Express`, `Nodemon`, `Material UI`, `Jest` and `React Testing Library` for our unit tests.

 ## Available Scripts

 This project is powered by yarn and workspaces.

-Once cloned this project can be installed with `yarn install`.
+Once cloned, you have to install all the dependencies by running `yarn install`.

 You can run scripts on client with `yarn workspace client <command>`, and on server with `yarn workspace server <command>`.